openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

     -f cityscapes -o <output/dir> -- --save-images
 ```

-Extra options for export to cityscapes format:
+Extra options for exporting to Cityscapes format:
 - `--save-images` allow to export dataset with saving images
 (by default `False`);
 - `--image-ext IMAGE_EXT` allow to specify image extension
 for exporting dataset (by default - keep original or use `.png`, if none).
 - `--label_map` allow to define a custom colormap.
-Example
+Example:

 ``` bash
 # mycolormap.txt :